 As we prepare for our workshop A Big Data Adventure in Google Cloud Platform at Crunch Data Engineering and Analytics Conference, we have started to collect some tips and tricks when it comes to using Google’s Big Data platform.
 In our previous blog post, we presented some advice about controlling your BigQuery (BQ) costs.
-Now I will share some methods that can help to boost the performance, making your work with BQ more effective.
+Now I will share some methods that can help to boost your bigquery performance, making your work with BQ more effective.
 Read this blog post and find out how to boost your BigQuery Performance.

 Divide and Conquer